8bitbuddhist/PixelMaestro/docs/canvas.md

 Options such as custom widths and colors per-shape are planned, but not currently implemented.

 ### Drawing Lines
 The `drawLine` method lets you draw a line from one point to another.
 Enter the point where the line starts and the point where the line ends.
-The Canva

 ### Drawing Text
 The `drawChar` and `drawText` methods let you draw individual characters and strings of text, respectively.
 For each method you must specify the origin `coordinates`, a `Font`, and the `text` or `character` to display.
 In the case of `drawText`, you must also specify the number of characters in the string.